 AI Annexes C, C-bis

 A failure to supply nucleotide and/or amino acid sequence listing information, or have it comply with the Administrative Instructions standards, may preclude any meaningful preliminary examination from being carried out.
-Refer to Chapter 15 (search stage) and Chapter 18 (examination stage) for discussion of the nucleotide and/or amino acid sequence listings.
-A submission in electronic form of tables relating to the sequence listings not in compliance with the Annex C-bis of the Administrative Instructions may also preclude any meaningful preliminary examination from being carried out (see Box No. III, item 3).
-In either case the Authority should make a meaningful search or preliminary examination to the extent that it is possible, but if some or all claims cannot be examined, the reasons are noted in the final check boxes of Box No. III, and details may be provided in the Supplemental Box if necessary.
+Refer to Chapter 15 (search stage) and Chapter 18 (examination stage) for discussion of the nucleotide and/or amino acid sequence listings. .
+The Authority should make a meaningful search or preliminary examination to the extent that it is possible, but if some or all claims cannot be examined, the reasons are noted in the final check boxes of Box No. III, and details may be provided in the Supplemental Box if necessary.

 Box No. IV: Lack of Unity of Invention